 Seed Round in 2017

 FarmWise, established in 2016 and headquartered in San Francisco, specializes in developing and manufacturing robotic machinery for agriculture.
-The company's primary product is a mechanical weeder, designed to efficiently remove weeds and thin crops, thereby enhancing agricultural productivity.
-FarmWise also provides comprehensive training and support to ensure the effective use of its technology.
+The company's primary product is a mechanical weeder, designed to track and remove weeds in vegetable crops, enhancing farm efficiency and reducing herbicide usage.
+FarmWise also offers comprehensive training and support to ensure optimal use of its technology.

 Hazel Technologies